CONSCIENCE, CHURCH AUTHORITY, AND THE BIBLE

 As a counter-weight, Vatican II recognized the importance of conscience.
 Even if not “properly formed” the conscience is, as a matter of fact, the ultimate decision-maker.
 Vatican II also recognized that there is a hierarchy of truths.
 In the absence of an officially defined such hierarchy, people make their own choices, thus leading to a de facto pluralism.

-Because pluralism tends to weaken a centralized authority, the hierarchy has only two options: greater centralization and control (the prevailing tendency), or an ecclesiology of dialogue and leadership – which is what Pope Francis is promoting (with not much success).
+Because pluralism tends to weaken a centralized authority, the hierarchy has only two options: greater centralization and control (the prevailing tendency since Trent), or an ecclesiology of dialogue and leadership – which is what Pope Francis is promoting (with not much success).

 1. By divine institution and canon law, the pope "enjoys supreme, full, immediate and universal ordinary power in the church." (c.
 331).
-What argument should the church put forward to Catholics who reject papal infallibility?
+Is this a convincing argument for those who question papal infallibility?